rfuzzo/MWSE/docs/source/types/tes3mobileCreature.md

 ### `facing`
 <div class="search_terms" style="display: none">facing</div>

 *Read-only*.
 The facing of the actor, in radians.
-It corresponds to the `mobile.reference.orientation.z`.
-Facing of 0 corresponds to the in game North, facing of PI corresponds to the game South.
-It's in clockwise direction.
+Facing is defined like a compass heading, positive values are clockwise and North (+Y axis) is zero, while facing of PI corresponds to South (-Y axis).

+It's the same as `mobile.reference.orientation.z`.

 **Returns**: